Animadversio/Animadversio.github.io/_academic_notes/Note-on-MRF-Image-Prior.md

 {:toc}
 Continuing [Image Prior and Generative Model](Note-on-Image-Prior.md) .

+**Probabilistic Graphic Model** comes into scene, when we want to model and deal with some **complex distribution over many variables**.
+When we start to add structure into the model, not everything depend on everything, then the dependency relationship among variables emerges as a graph structure.

 # Markov Random Field

 **Basic idea**: Use undirected graph to represent joint distribution of random variables.